Explore Materials

 The concept was driven by the belief that empowering people with knowledge is crucial in fostering action and collective responsibility towards addressing climate change.
 By utilizing a creative combination of compelling visuals, concise explanations, and engaging storytelling, “The Climate Dictionary” effectively communicated complex climate concepts in a user-friendly and visually captivating manner.
 The publication features a series of climate-related term or phenomenon.
 The content was meticulously crafted to cater to diverse audiences, catering to both the scientifically inclined and those with limited prior knowledge of the subject.

-- Topics on: Adaptation, Business and Climate Change, Climate Finance, Climate Justice, Climate Policy, Climate Science
+- Topics on: Adaptation, Finance, Justice, Policy, Science

 - Resource